tclark/op-intermediate-app-dev/18-testing/18-testing.md

 python -m unittest tests
 ```

-`unittest`s test runner will look for test cases in any file with names starting with `test_` in the `tests` directory and run them.
+`unittest`'s test runner will look for test cases in any file with names starting with `test_` in the `tests` directory and run them.
 We will get output that either tells us our tests all pass, or identifying tests that fail with a brief explanation of the failure.

 **Assertions**